Could eco lodges be your next big travel decision?

 Taos Goji Eco Lodge is situated on a 40-acre Goji Berry farm in the Sangre de Cristo Mountains.
 What makes this place so unique is that it’s not a hotel or resort, but rather self-contained units that can be rented out for the holidays.

 The lodge only uses natural cleaning and laundry products, and water is sourced from four wells.
-Their goji berries and other produce is organic and watered by a grey water system, making it a really water-wise accommodation.
+Their Goji berries and other produce is organic and watered by a grey water system, making it a really water-wise accommodation choice.